solarlizard/recorder/doc/README.md

 Agora is already providing that service: https://docs.agora.io/en/cloud-recording/cloud_recording_webpage_mode?platform=RESTful

-API is ugly, non idempotent and without online problems detection.
+API is ugly, non idempotent and without online problems detection, but it is working and posting records to S3.

 ## Solution 3:
 This solution highly depends on UI functionality

-We can record all streams separatly and have one more "record" with UI actions like:
+We can record all streams separately and have one more "record" with UI actions like:
 1. When exactly streams appeared on UI and were stopped.
 2. Everything that can be stored as events on a timeline with ability to "Playback", like chat.